Reiningecho90/S.A.N.E.-AI/README.md

 - Updated IDE environemnt and re-downloaded all packages needed (5/13/2021)
 - First round of testing finished and successful, weather API is working flawlessly after minor fixes, newest code posted (5/13/2021)
 - Preparing to start new SKLearn NN build for possible early rollout with Beta V1.2 (5/13/2021)
+- Added new release, raw code files for the 1.2.0 test article and data files to correspond (5/14/2021)

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.